OFFICIAL NAME: United Kingdom of Great Britain and Northern Ireland

-Lying off the north-western coast of the European mainland, the country includes the island of Great Britain—a term also applied loosely to refer to the whole country—the north-eastern part of the island of Ireland and many smaller islands.
+Lying off the north-western coast of the European mainland, the country includes the island of Great Britain—a term also applied loosely to refer to the whole country—the northeastern part of the island of Ireland, and many smaller islands.
 Northern Ireland is the only part of the UK that shares a land border with another state (the Republic of Ireland).
-Apart from this land border, the UK is surrounded by the Atlantic Ocean to its west and north, the North Sea to its the east and the English Channel to its south.
+Apart from this land border, the UK is surrounded by the Atlantic Ocean to its west and north, the North Sea to its east, and the English Channel to its south.
 The Irish Sea lies between Great Britain and Ireland.
 The UK has an area of 93,800 square miles (243,000 km2), making it the 80th-largest sovereign state in the world and the 11th-largest in Europe.

 The UK comprises four countries: England, Scotland, Wales, and Northern Ireland.
 The latter three have devolved administrations, each with varying powers, based in their capitals, Edinburgh, Cardiff, and Belfast, respectively.
-Guernsey, Jersey, and the Isle of Man are not part of the United Kingdom, being Crown dependencies with the British Government responsible for defence and international representation.
+Guernsey, Jersey, and the Isle of Man are not part of the United Kingdom, being Crown dependencies with the British Government responsible for defense and international representation.